yegor256/blog/_drafts/_tdd.md

 <span class="red">I disagree</span>.
-This statement goes against the very philosophy of testing: "a passing test is a _bad_ test."
-Unfortunately, a traditional understanding of testing is quite the opposite: tests must pass to make us happy.
+This statement goes against the very philosophy of testing: "a passing test is a _weak_ test."
+Unfortunately, a traditional understanding of testing is quite the opposite: tests _must pass_ to make us happy.
 Thus, if we keep thinking about how to make our future tests pass we will shoot ourselves in the foot: tests will pass and the code quality will go down.
 Instead, we must design our code the way that it's easy to break with the future tests.
 The code must help its tests to break it!
 Because a test that is easy to make "red" is a good test.
 A test that is always "green" is a useless test.
-Uncle Bob, I'm sure you are aware of that.
+Uncle Bob, I'm sure, is aware of that.

 <!-- ************************************************************** -->